kenahoo/RHadoop-Wiki/Tutorial.md

     mapreduce(input = input, output = output, map = transposeMap)}
 </pre>

 It takes an input, an optional output and returns the return value of the map reduce job.
-It passes input and output to it and the map function we've just defined and that's it for transpose.
+It passes input and output to it and the map function we've just defined and that's all.

 <a name="relationaljoins">